Back to Blog

 Step 5: Results Analysis

-• Calculates averages and peak performance
+• Calculates averages and peak speeds.

-• Presents the data in an understandable format
+• Presents findings in an easy-to-read dashboard.

 The Technology Behind Speed Tests